Sensory Overload: is it a Problem in Your Life?

 - Interoception: being excessively hungry or thirsty

-Sensory overload happens to people of all ages, toddlers, children and adults.
+Sensory overload happens to people of all ages.
+It happens to toddlers, children, and adults.

-A toddler or child experiencing sensory overload may have a tantrum or a meltdown in a noisy, busy place.
-They may refuse to go to such an environment or beg to leave.
-A toddler or child might also be very fearful of a noisy, busy place.
-In this situation they may not be able to express what is bothering them.
+For example, a toddler experiencing sensory overload may have a tantrum.
+A child might have a meltdown in a noisy, busy place.
+What is more, they may refuse to go to such an environment.
+They may plead to leave.
+A toddler might be fearful of a noisy place.
+Likewise, a child might be fearful of a busy place.
+In this situation, they may not be able to express what is bothering them.

 Even for adults with sensory overload, it is often difficult for them to pinpoint and describe the problem.

-For someone with sensory overload, what is noisy and busy to them may not feel noisy and busy to you.
-An adult with sensory overload may leave an event early or chose not to go somewhere with many people in attendance, especially people they may not know.
+For someone with sensory overload, what is noisy and busy to them may not feel noisy and busy for you.
+For instance, an adult may leave an event early.
+Alternatively, they may not go somewhere with many people.
+In particular, with many strangers.

-Sensory overload symptoms can be caused by any number of triggers.
+Sensory overload can be caused by several things.
 Moreover, the experiences that trigger a reaction can be “typical or normal” for others.

-When these “typical and normal” events interrupt your ability to live your life, sensory overload may be the cause.
+If “typical and normal” events interrupt your daily life, then sensory overload may be the cause.

-If you are unsure if you are experiencing sensory overload or not, an occupational therapist can help you determine if sensory overload is the cause of your symptoms.
-If you are worried about any particular symptom, it is always a good idea to discuss it with your doctor.
+Are you under if you are experiencing sensory overload?
+An occupational therapist can help you determine the cause of your symptoms.
+If you are worried about any symptom; it is always a good idea to talk to your doctor.

 - Being irritated by clothes or textures